bogma/solv_website/content/event/2018/sbgcup/09/index.md

 ---
-title: "LM Jugend und Senioren + 9.
-Salzburger Sportvoglcup 2019"
+title: "9.
+Salzburger Sportvoglcup 2018"
 date: 2018-11-04T13:00:00+01:00 # date of creation of the file
 draft: false
 status: done